 Bring Ritual into Your Life Through Mindful Walking

-All of the world's cultures throughout history have encouraged the use of ritual.
+All of the world’s cultures throughout history have encouraged the use of ritual.
 The reason?
 Performing daily activities mindfully is the first step towards creating a meaningful life … one with depth.
 One activity that could fall under the realm of ritual is your fitness program.
-In this case, that program is walking.
+In this case, your program is walking.

 Walking to maintain good health is a great idea, but you could be gaining much more if you were to approach your exercise routine as a mindful ritual.
 Putting greater focus, attention, passion and thoughtfulness into every workout will transform your fitness walking into a daily practice that can nourish your heart and mind … even your soul.